 Urinary Regulation of Acid Base Balance

 The acid base balance is vital for normal bodily functions.
 When this equilibrium is disrupted, it can lead to severe symptoms such as arrhythmias and seizures.
 Therefore, this balance is tightly regulated.
-In this article, we will look at the buffering system, responses of the respiratory and urinary systems and relevant clinical conditions.
+In this article, we will look at the buffering system, responses of the urinary system and relevant clinical conditions.

 Information on the buffering system of the blood and responses of the respiratory system can be found here.

-The urinary system utilises two methods to alter hydrogen ion level blood pH – excretion of hydrogen ions as dihydrogen phosphate or ammonia.
-In addition to this reabsorption and production of bicarbonate ions can be increased.
+The urinary system utilises two methods to alter blood pH.
+That is, excretion of hydrogen ions as dihydrogen phosphate or ammonia and reabsorption and production of bicarbonate ions.

 Excretion of Hydrogen Ions